 Such measures show the increasing commercial necessity of limiting the risk of gambling addiction; they also reveal that the problem is not eliminated.
-Betsson reports that 0.9 per cent of customer service inquiries in 2018 were about game addiction in one way or another, compared to 1.2 per cent in 2017.
+Betsson reports that roughly one per cent of customer service inquiries are about game addiction in one way or another.
 With a large number of contacts, this means that there are many conversations about the subject.
 It also means that the company monitors and works to manage this problem.
 These conversations are referred to a team of specialists who are claimed to have extensive training in the field.